 A beautiful Allium, member of the Ornamental Onion family also lives in Carol O's garden.

 Rolling Meadows Garden Club

-Encourage the knowledge and love of gardening through educational meetings and field trips.
-Contribute to the community through civic beautification, awards and annual events.
+The purpose of this Club is to share our knowledge and love of gardening through educational meetings, contributing to the community, civic beautification, and annual events.

 Well, the story I have to tell is about the yellow peony.